-Today, it’s not the threat of lions, but the rush and pressure of modern life can beat you up real bad.
+Today, it’s not the threat of lions, but the rush and stress of modern life can beat you up real bad.

 Almost daily our bodies are flooded with stress hormones which lead to instability because the frequency and intensity of stress are too much for us to handle.

 But you can shift away from that…

 The best starting point is by getting things under control, either by reducing stress, or learning how to manage stress so that it doesn’t manage you.

 4 Quick Ways to Find Your Calm & Manage Stress

 Life is stressful — stress management is less about getting rid of stress than it is about learning to handle the stress you will you undoubtedly encounter.

 The first step is to identify your stressors — situations that trigger your body’s stress response.
 Being aware of the warning signs that you are becoming stressed will allow you to make adjustments to your lifestyles and activities — so you can create a stress-proof life.